 He was the Founder and Medical Director of the Emerson Health and Wellness Centre which opened in October 2005.
 From May 2008 to October 2011 he was co-director of Nutritional and Environmental Medicine Queensland.
 He then again decided to take the road less travelled and founded Dr Greg Emerson’s Treat the Cause Clinic, based in Brisbane.
 He is a consultant in Nutritional and Environmental Medicine, a senior specialist in Emergency Medicine and in Diving and Hyperbaric Medicine.

 For 18 years he practiced in several large public hospitals including 2 years as an Associate Professor of Emergency Medicine at the University of Alberta Hospital in Edmonton, Canada, senior specialist at the Royal Brisbane Department of Emergency Medicine and as the Director of the Wesley Center for Hyperbaric Medicine in Brisbane.
-He participated in helicopter retrieval of critically ill patients for both the Shock Trauma Air Rescue Society (STARS) in Canada and the Royal Flying Doctor Service in Australia for over 8 years.
+He participated in helicopter retrieval of critically ill patients for the Shock Trauma Air Rescue Society (STARS) in Canada and the Royal Flying Doctor Service in Australia for over 8 years.
 He is a past senior lecturer, examiner and board member for the Australian College of Nutritional and Environmental Medicine.
 He is a past examiner for the Australasian College of Emergency Medicine.

 He has undertaken postgraduate training in:

-- Nutritional and Environmental medicine with the Australian College of Nutritional and Environmental Medicine (ACNEM).
+Nutritional and Environmental medicine with the Australian College of Nutritional and Environmental Medicine (ACNEM).

-- Specific targeted nutrient therapies in mental illness, behavioural disorders and autism with the Walsh-Pfeiffer Institute.
+Specific targeted nutrient therapies in mental illness, behavioural disorders and autism with the Walsh-Pfeiffer Institute.

-- Free Radical Therapy with the Institute for Health Realities.
+Free Radical Therapy with the Institute for Health Realities.

 Bioidentical hormones and anti-aging medicine with the American Academy of Anti-Aging Medicine.

 Allergies and sublingual desensitisation with the Pan American Allergy Society (PAAS).

-- Heavy metal toxicity and biological detoxification with the American College for Advancement in Medicine (ACAM) which is the world’s leading integrative medicine organisation.
+Heavy metal toxicity and biological detoxification with the American College for Advancement in Medicine (ACAM) which is the world’s leading integrative medicine organisation.

-- Lyme disease and other stealth infections with the International Lyme and Associated Disease Society (ILADS).
+Lyme disease and other stealth infections with the International Lyme and Associated Disease Society (ILADS).
 He is one of the few medical practitioners experienced in both the antibiotic and herbal protocol of chronic Lyme disease and is a member of ILADS.

-He is one of the founding members of the Australian Chronic Infectious Disease Society- a group of physicians who specialize in the treatment of chronic stealth infections including mycoplasma pneumoniae, Lyme disease and its co-infections, parasites and mould.
+He is one of the founding members of the Australian Chronic Infectious Disease Society- a group of physicians who specialise in the treatment of chronic stealth infections including mycoplasma pneumoniae, Lyme disease and its co-infections, parasites and mould.

 In 1997 he published the Western world’s largest epidemiological research paper on pesticide poisoning and has written extensively in the medical literature on carbon monoxide poisoning and diving medicine.
 He is the author of the chapter on decompression illness in the prestigious Textbook of Adult Emergency Medicine.
 In 2008 he co-authored a research paper on the use of intravenous magnesium in cardiac arrythmias which was published in the journal Academic Emergency Medicine.
 In 1997 he published the first ever research on the pharmacodynamics of sedative drugs in a hyperbaric chamber.